dsc-courses/practice.dsc10.com/problems/wi22-midterm/data-info-copy-disc02.md

-For this question, we will work with a dataset consisting of various skyscrapers in the US, which we've loaded into a DataFrame called `sky`.
+For the problems that follow, we will work with a dataset consisting of various skyscrapers in the US, which we've loaded into a DataFrame called `sky`.
 The first few rows of `sky` are shown below (though the full DataFrame has more rows):

 <center><img src='../assets/images/wi22-midterm/sky.png' width=60%></center>